wryandginger/janet/README.md

 # Janet | 👩🏽‍🏫 (not a girl)
-Janet is a collection of common faculty administrative functions in one easy to use docker container and Gradio app!
+Janet (not a [girl](https://www.youtube.com/watch?v=HicS3qBJ0y4)) is a collection of common faculty administrative functions in one easy to use docker container and Gradio app!

 I vibecoded Janet from Google and Brave's free AI modes, I'm sorry.

 # 👩🏽‍🏫 Janet can: